ivogeorg/my_rb1_robot/README.md

     6. Translation of URDF to SDF.
 Note where `mu` and `mu2` end up!!!
     7. Basic shapes and more complex models in Gazebo.
 Their definitions (if readable) should give a lot of clues as to what might be going wrong.
     8. Masses of RD1 links.
 What does the massless `base_footprint` do, being the root origin of the robot link tree?
 What if the most massive `base_link` is made the root, instead?
+    9. Links with contact points (wheels, casters).
+No motion if fixed joints are lumped and there are no friction coefficients specified.
+What if the caster links remain lumped and the friction coefficients are specified only for the wheels?
+Can `/cmd_vel` motion be realized without specifying friction for the casters?
+What is the default friction, if not specified?
+    10. The casters.
+Check the construction of the casters in the example solution.
+Should the two wheels be links in their own right instead of two `collision` + `visual` elements under the same link?
+    11. The wheels.
+What is the "first" direction of friction?
+Is it "along" the tangent of the spinning wheel at the point of contact with the ground plane?
+What is the "second"?
+Is it the orthogonal to the spinning wheel, specifying essentially that the wheels can rotate with little friction but cannot slide sideways (orthogonally to plane of rotation) due to much higher friction?
+If so, should `mu` be smaller and `mu2` much larger?